Kurento/kurento/source/user/installation.rst

 **Kurento Media Server (KMS)** can be installed in multiple ways

-- Using an EC2 instance in the `Amazon Web Services`_ (AWS) cloud service.
+* :ref:`Using an EC2 instance <installation-aws>` in the `Amazon Web Services`_ (AWS) cloud service.
 Using AWS is suggested to users who don't want to worry about properly configuring a server and all software packages, because the provided setup does all this automatically.

-- Using the Docker images provided by the Kurento team.
-Docker images allow to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
-In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored, so you would be at your own risk.
+* :ref:`Using the Kurento Docker images <installation-docker>`.
+Docker allows to run Kurento in any host machine, so for example it's possible to run KMS on top of a Fedora or CentOS system.
+In theory it could even be possible to run under Windows, but so far that possibility hasn't been explored by the Kurento team, so you would be at your own risk.

-- A local installation with ``apt-get install``, in any Ubuntu machine.
+* :ref:`Setting up a local installation <installation-local>` with ``apt-get install``.
 This method allows to have total control of the installation process.
-Besides installing KMS, a common need is to also install a :term:`STUN` or :term:`TURN` server, especially if KMS or any of its clients are located behind a :term:`NAT` firewall.
+Besides installing KMS, a common need is also :ref:`installing a STUN/TURN server <installation-stun-turn>`, especially if KMS or any of its clients are located behind a :ref:`Symmetric NAT <nat-symmetric>` or firewall.

 If you want to try nightly builds of KMS, then head to the section :doc:`/user/installation_dev`.